jyjunPepe012233/single-cell-pipeline/README.md

 - Are there obvious anomalies?

 This mirrors the first task given to research intern: to familiarize themselves with the dataset before applying any methods.

-First, I take a quick look at the dataset (`/data/expression_like_data.csv`) using the `describe()` function from pandas to understand its basic structure and summary statistics.
+I take a quick look at the dataset (`/data/expression_like_data.csv`) using the `describe()` function from pandas to understand its basic structure and summary statistics.

+## Step 2.
+Quality Control (QC)

+Not all cells in a single-cell dataset are suitable for analysis.
+Some cells may have extremely low total expression, which often indicates technical failure or poor-quality measurements.

+In this pipeline, cells with a total expression below a defined threshold are excluded.
+The exact threshold is not a fixed rule, but a decision based on data characteristics and analysis goals.